-- Curriculum vitae of no more than 4 pages. - A sample of evaluation work for which the candidate was the sole or lead author. - Two references with full contact details. - An initial proposed work plan, evaluation framework and outline of key considerations in the methodology design based on the TORs of no more than 5 pages.
+- A sample of evaluation work for which the candidate was the sole or lead author. - An initial proposed work plan, evaluation framework and outline of key considerations in the methodology design based on the TORs of no more than 5 pages.